Published on

 Your investment in these bonds officially commences from the date of purchase.
 Interest payments are made every six months, providing you with a consistent and reliable stream of earnings.

-Is Singapore Savings Bond Worth Buying?
+Is SSB Worth Buying?

 The answer largely depends on your financial goals, risk tolerance, and investment strategy.
 For those seeking safety, flexibility, and competitive returns, these bonds present a compelling option.
 They provide a secure way to grow your wealth, with the flexibility to access your funds when needed.
 Additionally, the tax-exempt status of SSB interest makes them even more attractive to individual investors.